About Me

 My name is Anna, Ying Pun.
-I am from Hong Kong am currently an assistant professor of mathematics (tenure-track) at Baruch College (CUNY), and a faculty member at the CUNY Graduate Center.
+I am from Hong Kong.
+I am currently an assistant professor of mathematics (tenure-track) at Baruch College (CUNY), and a faculty member at the CUNY Graduate Center.

 I received my Bachelor’s and MPhil degrees in mathematics from the University of Hong Kong, and my PhD from the University of Pennsylvania in 2016.
 I was previously a postdoctoral researcher at Drexel University and at the Institut Mittag-Leffler (Spring 2020), and later a Whyburn Research Associate and Lecturer at the University of Virginia.